The Cinderella Project and Similar Organizations That Help Others

 Nancy Lublin and Dress for Success

 Dress for Success was started by Nancy Lublin with a $5000 inheritance that she received from her great grandfather.
 She wanted to help low income women take charge of their life.
-Her not-for-profit organization now operates in eighty countries around the world.
+Her not-for-profit organization now operates in 150 cities and in 27 countries.

 The Dress for Success organization has established the Professional Women's Group, or PWG, which offers women ongoing help in their working lives.
 The women can attend meetings at any PWG group in any country where it's available and can obtain individual advice from mentors.

-Lublin is also the director of "Do Something", an organization that helps young people to improve conditions in their community.
+Lublin also created "Do Something", an organization that helps young people to improve conditions in their community.
 The teens in the program are involved in a wide range of projects that help people in various age groups and with different problems.
 Projects also involve recycling and helping pets.

 The Dress for Success program provides free work clothes for women only.
 Another Vancouver charity called Working Gear provides free work clothes for low income men who want to find work after having been unemployed or underemployed for a long time.
 The clothes include business suits and shoes, heavy, steel-toed boots for construction workers, and other items.
 The society also supplies safety gear for women who want to get a job that requires it, which Dress for Success doesn't provide.

 The Working Gear Clothing Society is run by volunteers and is supported by people who donate clothing, shoes, money, or time.
 Clients are referred to the society by community agencies.
 The aim of Working Gear is not only to help men and some women to get a job but also to improve their self esteem.

 Starting a Clothing Donation Program